caphosra/plpm/README.md

 This is a tool with which you can create and install some packages locally.

+## Description

+Do you have any experiences that you wanna test your library or install something temporary?
+On that time, you may have to put some libraries to the special directory such as "System32", "usr/lib".
+And you face to the problem - *"Are they detachable?"*
+With this tool, you can create "package"(contains libraries) and share it only in your computer.
+The "package" shared can be installed whenever you want and it is easy to uninstall.
+You wanna know more information?
+Watch [Usage](/).

 ## Installation

 ### Use GitHub release